Phatza/my-resume/README.md

-# Content v2 Minimal Starter
+# My resume using Nuxt 3

-Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.
+Look at the [Nuxt 3 documentation](https://v3.nuxtjs.org/) to learn more.

 ## Setup